Emergency healthcare

-Before you find yourself in a situation where medical treatment, help or advice is needed urgently, it helps to be prepared and to know what is classed as an emergency, the types of services on offer and which one is best suited to your needs.
+Before you find yourself in a situation where you need medical treatment, help or advice urgently, it helps to be prepared and to know what is classed as an emergency, the types of services on offer and which one is best suited to your needs.

 Deciding if you need an emergency service